 Louisiana Law Presumes Fault, But There Are Exceptions to the Rule

-If you’re driving in Louisiana and a motorist behind you rear-ends you, that motorist is presumed to be at fault, according to state law (La.
+Suppose you’re driving in Louisiana, and a motorist behind you rear-ends you.
+That motorist is presumed to be at fault, according to state law (La.
 R.S.
 32:81).
 Here’s why and what you need to know about liability for rear-end collisions in Louisiana.

 Rear-End Collisions in LA: Why Following Drivers Are Presumed to Be At Fault

-For the purposes of this discussion, we’re going to refer to the drivers in the front vehicles, who get rear-ended, as the “leading drivers” while the drivers behind them are “following drivers.”
+For this discussion, we will refer to the drivers in the front vehicles who get rear-ended as the “leading drivers” while the drivers behind them are “following drivers.”

-In Louisiana, the law presumes liability for following drivers, not leading drivers, in rear-end accidents main for these reasons:
+In Louisiana, the law presumes liability for following drivers, not leading drivers, in rear-end accidents mainly for these reasons:

-- The following driver is responsible for leaving enough space between vehicles: The law specifically states that drivers “shall not follow another vehicle more closely than is reasonable and prudent.”
-While safe distances between vehicles can vary with the conditions and speeds, there should generally be at least a couple of vehicle lengths worth of space-separated traveling cars if motorists are abiding by the law.
-When they do, that should give them enough time to spot slowing or stopped vehicles in front of them and take appropriate action to not crash into them.
+- The following driver is responsible for leaving enough space between vehicles: The law states that drivers “shall not follow another vehicle more closely than is reasonable and prudent.”
+While safe distances between vehicles can vary with the conditions and speeds, there should generally be at least a couple of vehicle lengths worth of space-separated traveling cars if motorists abide by the law.
+When they do, that should give them enough time to spot slowing or stopped vehicles in front of them and take appropriate action to avoid crashing into them.

 As cut and dry as that can seem, there are a lot of underlying assumptions, and real-world conditions can be far more complex.
 That’s why there are several exceptions to this assumption of liability for rear-end collisions in Louisiana.